Click here to proceed directly to the application procedure page

 How much does the CASW Assessment Cost?

-The CASW assessment costs $339.00 (Canadian).
-You will find details on how to make the payment in the application procedures.
+The CASW assessment costs ($350 plus 13% HST).
+You will find details on how to make the payment under step 6 in the application procedures.

-Applicants may make the payment at any point during the assessment process, however, a file will not move forward to the evaluation stage until a payment has been received.
+Applicants may make the payment at any point during the assessment process; however, a file will not move forward to the evaluation stage until full payment has been received.

 The CASW refund policy can be found here.

 Document Return: After the completion of an assessment and at the request of an applicant, original documentation provided to CASW can be returned for a fee of $40.00 CAD (effective October 1, 2019).
-Please note: Photocopies of the original documents are acceptable with the exception of the Transcript and the Verification Form relating to the primary degree to be assessed.
+Please note: Photocopies of the original documents are acceptable.
+CASW does not recommend sending any original documents.

 How long will the assessment take?